Propeller (aeronautics)

+Propellers are only useful at subsonic airspeeds generally below about 480 mph, although a speed of Mach 1.01 in a dive was achieved, with a propeller efficiency of 78%, by the McDonnell XF-88B experimental propeller-equipped aircraft.

 History

 The earliest references for vertical flight came from China.
 Since around 400 BC, Chinese children have played with bamboo flying toys.
 This bamboo-copter is spun by rolling a stick attached to a rotor between one's hands.
 The spinning creates lift, and the toy flies when released.
 The 4th-century AD Daoist book Baopuzi by Ge Hong (抱朴子 "Master who Embraces Simplicity") reportedly describes some of the ideas inherent to rotary wing aircraft.

 Designs similar to the Chinese helicopter toy appeared in Renaissance paintings and other works.

 It was not until the early 1480s, when Leonardo da Vinci created a design for a machine that could be described as an "aerial screw", that any recorded advancement was made towards vertical flight.
 His notes suggested that he built small flying models, but there were no indications for any provision to stop the rotor from making the craft rotate.
 As scientific knowledge increased and became more accepted, man continued to pursue the idea of vertical flight.
 Many of these later models and machines would more closely resemble the ancient bamboo flying top with spinning wings, rather than Leonardo's screw.